Night-Blooming Hedge-Hogs Echinopsis oxygona

 -

 Easter lily cactus prefers full sun to partial shade, but it will appreciate some protection from the afternoon sun.
 If planted in a container, well-drained cactus or succulent mix is recommended to promote adequate drainage.
 Since it is fast-growing for a cactus, it will require a little more water than some cacti.
-Be sure to cut back watering in the winter months.
-It is hardy in USDA hardiness zones 8b to 11b and is able to withstand a light frost, if kept dry.
+Be sure to cut back on watering in the winter months.
+It is hardy in USDA hardiness zones 8b to 11b and can withstand a light frost if kept dry.
 The plant will produce offsets that can be used to propagate new plants when they are large enough.
 They may also be propagated by seeds.

 In warm winter climates, this plant can be used in rock or crevice gardens.
 Most often, this plant is used as a container houseplant.
 It is easy to grow, low maintenance, and will reward you with beautiful, scented, evening flowers in the spring or summer.